Uthman: Assassination

-On 17 June 656, finding the gate of Uthman's house strongly guarded by his supporters, some Khariji climbed the back wall and crept inside, unbeknownst to the gate guards.
-The Khwarij entered his room and struck blows at his head.
-Na'ila, Uthman's wife, threw herself on his body to protect him and raised her hand to deflect a sword.
-She had her fingers chopped off and was pushed aside.
-The next blow killed Uthman.
-Some of Uthman's slaves counter-attacked, one of whom killed the assassin and was in turn killed by the Khawarij.
+On 17 June 656, rebels found the gate of Uthman's house strongly guarded by his supporters.
+Some of the rebels scaled the neighboring houses and jumped into Uthman's.
+Then one rebel approached Uthman, grabbed and shook his beard.
+Uthman prayed to God for protection from killing, the rebel stabbed him in the head, and the other rebels followed suit.

-The Kharijis tried to decapitate Uthman's corpse, but his two widows, Naila and the other one, threw themselves across the body and screamed, beating their faces and tearing their clothing, until the Khawarij were deterred.
-Instead, they looted the house, even snatching at the women's veils.
-The Khawarijites left the house and the supporters of Uthman at the gate heard them and entered, but it was too late.
+According to a narration regarded as likely to be a legend by Madelung, Uthman's wives threw themselves on his body to shield him.
+Na'ila bint al-Furafisa, one of his wives, extended her hand to block a blade.
+Her fingers were severed, and she was shoved aside.
+The following strike killed Uthman.
+A few of Uthman's slaves retaliated, and one of them succeeded in killing one of the assassins before being murdered by the rebels.

 Funeral

-After the body of Uthman had been in the house for three days, Naila approached some of his supporters to assist in his burial, but only about a dozen people responded, including Marwan, Zayd ibn Thabit, 'Huwatib bin Alfarah, Jubayr ibn Mut'im, Abu Jahm bin Hudaifa, Hakim bin Hazam and Niyar bin Mukarram.
+After the body of Uthman had been in the house for three days, Na'ila approached some of his supporters to assist in his burial, but only about a dozen people responded, including Marwan, Zayd ibn Thabit, Huwatib bin Alfarah, Jubayr ibn Mut'im, Abu Jahm bin Hudaifa, Hakim bin Hazam and Niyar bin Mukarram.
 The body was lifted at dusk, and because of the blockade, no coffin could be procured.
 The body was not washed.
 Thus, Uthman was carried to the graveyard in the clothes that he was wearing at the time of his assassination.

-Naila followed the funeral with a lamp, but, in order to maintain secrecy, the lamp had to be extinguished.
-Naila was accompanied by some women, including Uthman's daughter.
+Na'ila followed the funeral with a lamp, but, in order to maintain secrecy, the lamp had to be extinguished.
+Na'ila was accompanied by some women, including Uthman's daughter.

 Burial

 The body was carried to Jannat al-Baqi for burial.
-Apparently, some people gathered there, and resisted Uthman's burial in the Muslim cemetery.
-Accordingly, Uthman's supporters later buried him in the Jewish graveyard behind Jannat al-Baqi.
+Apparently, some people gathered there and resisted Uthman's burial in the Muslim cemetery.
+Accordingly, Uthman's supporters later buried him in the Jewish graveyard behind Al-Baqi Cemetery.
 Some decades later, the Umayyad rulers demolished the wall separating the two cemeteries and merged the Jewish cemetery into the Muslim one to ensure that his tomb was now inside a Muslim cemetery.

-The funeral prayers were led by Jabir bin Muta'am, and the dead body was lowered into the grave with little ceremony.
-After burial, Naila and Aisha wanted to speak, but were discouraged from doing so due to possible danger from the rioters.
+The funeral prayers were led by Jubayr ibn Mut'im, and the dead body was lowered into the grave with little ceremony.
+After burial, Na'ila and A'isha wanted to speak but were discouraged from doing so due to possible danger from the rioters.